Transitioning to Natural Deodorant: Part 2

 - Keep armpits dry to help prevent bacterial growth

-- Washing: Lather up and wash your underarms thoroughly with a washcloth or body sponge to remove dead skin, trapped sweat, and bacteria that contribute to body odor (especially during summer, after a workout, or a very stressful day)
+- Washing: Lather up with a good natural soap and wash your underarms thoroughly with a washcloth or body sponge to remove dead skin, trapped sweat, and bacteria that contribute to body odor (especially during summer, after a workout, or a very stressful day)

 - Hydration: Drink plenty of water which has the effect of watering down and diluting your sweat to help decrease the odor

 - Clothing: Fabrics made from natural fibers like cotton, wool, bamboo, and hemp fabrics hold in less odor and wash out better than synthetics